-The originator can exercise its cleanup call when the aggregate principal balance is less than 10% of the initial aggregate principal balance as of the initial cut-off date.
+The originator can exercise its cleanup call when the aggregate principal balance is less than 10% of the initial aggregate principal balance as of the cut-off date.
 Performing receivables will be repurchased at par, whereas both delinquent and defaulted receivables will be repurchased at a price estimated by an independent appraiser.
-Additional losses to the portfolio may occur in case delinquent loans are repurchased below the outstanding balance.
+Additional portfolio losses may occur if delinquent loans are repurchased below the outstanding balance.